 For contact details of the above organisations, see under further help.
 You can also look out for agencies that have the Safe Agent registered mark.
 This means that your money will be protected through a client money protection scheme.
 More information is available from the Safe Agent website at www.safeagents.co.uk.

-What a letting agency cannot charge for A letting agency cannot charge you:
+What a letting agency cannot charge for,

 - to register with the agency